ILDAnaSoft/ILDbench_Hmumu/DBD/qqh250/analysis/output/LEFT/Readme.md

 The `driverwithcut.C` will provide the result when you apply the cut sequentially.

 3. create your precuts root file
-When you finish your cut-based analysis for preselection, it is recommended to create your own preselected file by using `SkimCut.C`.
+When you finish your cut-based analysis for preselection, it is recommended to create your own preselected file with using `SkimCut.C`.
 ```
 root -l -b
 .L SkimCut.C+